oshoup521/oshoup521/README.md

 - 📫 How to reach me **oshoup521@gmail.com**

-- 📄 Know about my experiences [https://harlequin-orly-52.tiiny.site/](https://harlequin-orly-52.tiiny.site/)
+- 📄 Know about my experiences [Click Here](https://harlequin-orly-52.tiiny.site/)

 - ⚡ Fun fact **🌱 Currently teaching my code to brew the perfect cup of coffee ☕!**